Avatust/my-mnist-digits/README.md

 ### Handwritten digits for MNIST validation

----

-A couple of handwritten and slightly processed nminst digits.
+A couple of handwritten and slightly processed MNIST digits.
 Currently, there there are **172** digits.

 ---